steven-phun/JavaScript-Projects/README.md

 Project Inspiration

-- Something practical that I often use.
+- Something practical I often use and rely on.

 Project Difficulties

 - Working with modal and extracting its data.

-- Converting 24-hour to 12-hour format and displaying the correct meridiem.
+- Finding an efficient way to display overlapping schedule.

 ## [Minesweeper](https://steven-phun.github.io/Steven-Phun/Minesweeper)